solkimllag/uptime-koguma/README.md

   - threshold: Uint.
 Percentage, without the % sign.
 If the available disk space is below this, it will trigger status=down

 ### How to run:
-1) On a box with systemd, copy configs/koguma.service file into /etc/systemd/system folder and modify the path to the koguma executeable and the path to koguma.conf files.
+1) On a box with systemd, copy configs/koguma.service file next to your systemd service files and modify the path to the koguma executeable and the path to koguma.conf files.
 ```
 [mik@mik uptime-koguma] (master)$ cat configs/koguma.service
 [Unit]